urixen-org/.github/profile/README.md

 - Try our projects and [report bugs](https://github.com/urixen-org/.github/issues)
 - Star repositories you find useful
-- Spread the word about Xenovate projects
+- Spread the word about Urixen projects
 - Provide feedback on what features would help you

 ### For Contributors